 Jeff Gold founded Rescue Me in 2003 to help animals in need of rescue.
 Today, the North Carolina Australian Shepherd Rescue branch is part of an expansive network of organizations that connects rescue animals to owners in 150 countries worldwide.

 Potential owners and rescue agencies are responsible for ensuring information about an Australian Shepherd is accurate when communicating.
 Rescue Me helps users rehome and find their next pet as an online platform.
 They do not provide rescue services, and they do not guarantee any animals posted on their website.
+Instead, groups are permitted to use this platform to advertise available Aussies and other animals.

 The Rescue Me platform has helped many Australian Shepherd find loving homes.
 They can be found on Facebook, or you can refine your search to a specific location and view adoptable dogs directly on the website and contact the poster directly.